Organisation: Natural England

 However, there are positive and achievable actions at different scales that can be taken, to both raise their profile within catchment planning, and improve the condition of lakes and their catchments.
 For example, by:

-This briefing note summarises the situation and contains ideas, case studies, contacts and links to further information, to help start or support restoration of some of our most cherished yet threatened freshwater habitats.
+The StoryMap and briefing note below summarise the situation and contains ideas, case studies, contacts and links to further information, to help start or support restoration of some of our most cherished yet threatened freshwater habitats.

 TITLE IMAGE: Aqualate Mere, Ramsar Site and NNR Staffordshire (Copyright Natural England/Mel Brown)